 This is where we get back to Janae!
 She had gotten a book completed during NaNoWriMo and was needing a cover designed.
-She had ordered one from another freelancer, but was unhappy with the end result, so I told her I would give it a shot.
+She had ordered one from another freelancer but was unhappy with the end result, so I told her I would give it a shot.
 I had never designed a book cover before, but I had certainly seen enough of them over the years.
 I designed her cover, and she loved it… and I loved it too.
 She then went on to beta reading and had a group of her friends help edit and beta the book.
-I was one of those.
+I was one of these lucky people.
 She liked my comments and corrections so much that she hired me as an editor for her next book.
-From there I began my own business, started a Facebook Page and eventually a website for my services.
-I started getting orders from new clients, and they all loved and recommended my services expanding my business even more!
-Which brings us to where I am today.
-A successful author, publisher, author services provider, and publicist who is plotting her own full-length novel in her free time!
+From there, I began my own business, started a Facebook page, and eventually a website for my services.
+I started getting orders from new clients, and they all loved and recommended my services, expanding my business even more!

 What are some of my favorite books?